 Here’s how to get a head start on your new role.

 The change of routine brings certain freedoms, but also the new stress of starting your own business and chasing work.
-From sorting out your superannuation to making sure you have the right insurance cover for your circumstances – here are five things to get you started.
+From sorting out your superannuation to making sure you have the right insurance cover for your circumstances – here are four things to get you started.

-This ties into deciding which super fund you want to join or keep.
+This ties into deciding which super fund you want to join or keep as a freelancer.
 Funds generally offer three types of insurance: Death only; Death and Total & Permanent Disablement; and Income Protection.

-'If you’re staying with your existing super fund when you change jobs, it’s a good idea to call your fund and check that your insurance cover is still right for you,' Cordero said.
+'If you’re staying with your existing super fund when you change jobs, it’s a good idea to call your fund and check that your insurance cover is still right for you.’

 You may want to increase or decrease your level of cover, depending on your new income and circumstances.
 Ask yourself, what’s changed since you last reviewed your insurance cover?
 You might find it’s not just the new job that is different.
 You may have bought a house or started a family.

-'As the industry fund for arts and entertainment professionals, Media Super’s insurance offering has been designed to cover freelance and self-employed workers because we understand that peace of mind is important to all our members, regardless of how you’re employed.'
+'As the industry fund for arts and entertainment professionals, Media Super’s insurance offering has been designed to cover freelance and self-employed workers because we understand that peace of mind is important to all our members, regardless of how you’re employed,’ said Cordero.

-Coffee, after all, is just an informal way to network and connect with colleagues.
+Coffee, after all, is just an informal way to network.

 This article provides general information only, and does not take into consideration your personal objectives, situation or needs.
 Before making a decision to combine your superannuation, you should consider any penalties such as exit fees, change to insurance cover or loss of benefits that may apply and, if necessary, consult a qualified financial adviser.
 Before making any financial decisions you should first determine whether the information is appropriate for you by reading the relevant Product Disclosure Statement and/or by consulting a qualified financial adviser.
 Issued by Media Super Limited (ABN 30 059 502 948, AFSL 230254) as Trustee of Media Super (ABN 42 574 421 650, USI Super 42574421650001, USI Pension 42574421650799).

 First published on